hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [18:07:55](#16153996758994YIEza:gitter.im) <hiiamboris (NOT THIS ONE)>:
-@gltewalt thanks for your reports, it's grown enough to be uploaded í ½í¸‰ Hosted here from now on: https://gitlab.com/hiiamboris/red-mezz-warehouse/-/blob/master/embed-image.red
+@gltewalt thanks for your reports, it's grown enough to be uploaded ğŸ˜‰ Hosted here from now on: https://gitlab.com/hiiamboris/red-mezz-warehouse/-/blob/master/embed-image.red

 [18:08:37](#16153997178995lbxAi:gitter.im) <hiiamboris (NOT THIS ONE)>: